Original Broadcast: Morning Money at 7:00

 Original Broadcast: Consuming Issues

 It's time for our weekly slot with Money Saving Expert.
-This week Sam McFaul joins Georgie Frost to guide us through making the most of the credit card price war and how to drive down the cost of motoring.
-Plus a roundup of the latest deals from Money Saving Expert.
+This week personal finance writer Sam McFaul joins Georgie Frost to explain how to avoid scammers and make sure you're not overpaying council tax.
+Plus a round up of the latest deals from Money Saving Expert.

 Guests: Sam McFaul